SuperJMN/DotnetPackaging/README.md

 One of the most flagrant annoyances of the .NET world is the absence of standardized ways to distribute "classic" applications, those that are for end users.
 Imagine that have a beautiful cross-platform application, like the ones created using [Avalonia UI](https://www.avaloniaui.net).
 Everything is fine until you need to distribute you apps.

-**DotnetPackageing** has been created to give an answer to those that want to distribute their applications in a more convenient way.
+**DotnetPackaging** has been created to give an answer to those that want to distribute their applications in a more convenient way.
 It's about time, uh?

 # How can I use this?